Best text to speech app for Android ebook listening: what to check

 FAQ

-Is there a text-to-speech app for Android?
+Is there a text-to-speech ebook reader for Android?

 Yes.
-The important choice is whether you need quick speech for selected text or a long-form listening workflow for supported files.
+The important choice is whether you need quick speech for selected text, a general ebook reader with read-aloud features, or a long-form audiobook-style workflow for supported files.

 Is Narratr an Android text-to-speech app?